-Resources modeled and estimated for the Long Valley project are contained within the Hilton Creek, South, and Southeast zones.
-MDA plotted the gold grade distribution of all drill sample data (excluding air track samples) from these three zones to help identify grade populations to aid in the Mineral Resource modeling.
+Gold resources modeled and estimated for the Long Valley project are contained within the Hilton Creek, South, and Southeast zones.
+The author plotted the gold grade distribution of all drill sample data (excluding air track samples) from these three zones to help identify grade populations to aid in the resource modeling.
 The overall distribution of gold grades is somewhat linear, with subtle breaks around 0.01, 0.02, 0.05, 0.10, and 0.15 oz Au/ton and a distinct break at about 0.25 oz Au/ton.
 Nine samples above this break were capped to 0.25 oz Au/ton prior to compositing and grade estimation.
-Since the South zone appears to be the northern extension, or continuation, of the Hilton Creek zone, it was decided to model these two zones together.

-East-west cross sections were plotted on 100 ft intervals through the Hilton Creek, South, and Southeast areas.
-The topographic profile and drill hole traces were plotted on each cross section, with gold sample assays, overburden-bedrock contact, and oxide-sulfide contact plotted along the drill hole traces.
 The cross sections were reviewed to determine if the gold grade populations identified in the grade distribution plot represented continuous zones of mineralization.
-MDA found that grade zones of ~0.009 to 0.02, 0.02 to ~0.10, and greater than 0.10 oz Au/ton showed the best continuity between drill holes and from section to section, and constructed mineral envelopes using these three grade ranges.
+The author found that grade ranges of approximately 0.009 to 0.02,

+0.02 to approximately 0.10, and greater than 0.10 oz Au/ton showed the best continuity between drill holes and from section to section and constructed mineral envelopes ("domains") using these three grade ranges.

-The cross sectional grade model was digitized and transferred to 10 ft spaced level maps for the final interpretation and refinement.
-A three-dimensional block model was made of the deposit area with blocks 20 ft x 20 ft x 10 ft vertical in size.
-The model blocks were coded to the appropriate gold zone, as listed in Table 14.6 in the Long Valley Technical Report.
-Background mineralization is that mineralization outside of the defined grade zones, but within the model extents.
+The cross-sectional grade model was digitized and transferred to 10-foot spaced level maps for the final interpretation and refinement.
+A three-dimensional block model was made of the deposit area with blocks 20 feet x 20 feet x 10 feet vertical in size.
+The model blocks were coded to the appropriate gold zone.
+Background mineralization is that mineralization outside of the defined grade domains, but within the model extents.

-Bedrock drill samples were composited down hole into 10 ft composites.
+Bedrock drill samples were composited down hole into 10-foot composites.
 Down hole composites were used, rather than compositing strictly within each grade envelope, in order to better model the apparent gradational contacts between grade populations, as suggested by the distribution plot of the sample data and supported by review of the data on cross section.
-Refer to Table 14.6 of the Company's technical report for summary statistics of the composite data.
-Due to the few composites > 0.10 oz Au/ton in the Southeast zone, zones 22 and 23 were combined and modeled together.